Michael Moore champions Oscar documentary makers

 But not all of this year's Oscar docs deal with crime or war.
 Wenders' "Pina" looks at the life of German dance choreographer and ballet director Pina Bausch using 3D, which is highly unusual for a documentary.

-Inspirational movie "Undefeated" covers a team of high school football players from a poor neighbourhood in Memphis, Tennessee who are struggling to make something of themselves.
+Inspirational movie "Undefeated" covers a team of high school football players from a poor neighborhood in Memphis, Tennessee who are struggling to make something of themselves.

-Among short films, documentary "Incident in New Baghdad" centres on a 2007 Apache helicopter attack that killed 12 civilians, including a boy, leaving his sister severely wounded.
+Among short films, documentary "Incident in New Baghdad" centers on a 2007 Apache helicopter attack that killed 12 civilians, including a boy, leaving his sister severely wounded.

 "I think it just totally unmasked what war is; the mistakes that get made, the way things escalate, (and) really the total mercilessness of it." said director James Spione.
 "But the second thing that disturbed me was the treatment of the American media of it as this political football."